-Crochet an elegant hot pad to set your holiday dishes on this year.
+Crochet an elegant hot pad or trivet to set your holiday dishes on this year.
 This beautiful round hot pad is thick yet lacy protecting your table and counters from too-hot dishes.These are perfect for Christmas gift giving, and is sure to be an item that will get lots of “ohhs” and “ahhs” at holiday parties.
+Find the free crochet pattern instructions below, or purchase a print-optimized, ad-free PDF by clicking here.

 But you don’t need to keep this just for special holiday parties, use this crochet hot pad year round for the small everyday-moments that are worth celebrating.
 Better to use this hot pad to it’s full potential than have it sit in a kitchen drawer for the next 15 years, afraid that you’ll ruin it if it sees too many dinners. 😉 Life is worth celebrating, you deserve pretty things no matter the occasion, and yes, I hope you feel a virtual hug through this message.